Bromeliad Flowers Losing Color: When & How To Prune Them Off

 How do I care for my bromeliad after blooming?

 You care for it the same way as when it’s flowering.
-I’ve done lots of posts on caring for & growing bromeliads which will help you out.
-If you’re aiming to grow those pups which have appeared off the base, then you’ll want to check them out.
+It does best in bright light, especially if you’re aiming to grow those pups which have appeared off the base of the plant.

 Will my bromeliad die after it blooms?